Solvent accessible surface area¶

 H 14 15.6

-Solvent accessible surface area is a measure of how much of the area of a molecule is available to the solvent.
+The solvent accessible surface area (SASA) is a measure of how much of the area of a molecule is available to the solvent.
 The atomic SASA can be used as a measure of the steric availability of an atom. ᴍᴏʀғᴇᴜs uses a modified version of the method of Shrake and Rupley [1] where a constant surface density of points is used instead of a fixed number of points regardless of the atom area.
 The atomic SASA and volumes are computed as described by Eisenhaber et al. [2]. ᴍᴏʀғᴇᴜs is not optimized for larger molecules and other programs are recommended for, e.g., proteins.

 References